 Awesome Oscillator

-The Awesome Oscillator is calculated by subtracting the 34-period simple moving average (SMA) from the 5-period SMA.
-This difference is then plotted as a histogram, with positive values indicating buying pressure and negative values indicating selling pressure.
+This difference is then plotted as a histogram, with positive values indicating buying pressure and negative values reflecting selling pressure.

-If the histogram is above the zero line, it indicates that the short-term SMA is higher than the long-term SMA, which is a bullish sign.
-If the histogram is below the zero line, it indicates that the long-term SMA is higher than the short-term SMA, which is a bearish sign.
+Conversely, if the histogram is below the zero line, it indicates that the long-term SMA is higher than the short-term SMA, suggesting a bearish sign.

-The Awesome Oscillator can also be used to identify potential trend changes.
-If the histogram is crossing over the zero line, it could indicate that the trend is reversing.
-Similarly, if the histogram is moving in the opposite direction as the price, it could also be a sign of a potential trend change.
+The Awesome Oscillator can also help identify potential trend changes.
+If the histogram crosses over the zero line, it may imply that the trend is reversing.

 Here’s what it looks like on an intraday chart of Tesla, Inc. (NASDAQ: TSLA)...

-You can see when the stock pulls back after noon, the histogram turns below zero, indicating a potential trend change.
+You can see that when the stock pulls back after noon, the histogram turns below zero, indicating a potential trend change.

 Bollinger Bands